-Figure 6.17 Illustration of the performance of the adaptation of K-moment estimation for an HK process with Hurst parameter 0.9 and lognormal marginal distribution (LN(0,1); same as in Figure 6.4, left): (left column) noncentral moments; (right column) central moments; (middle row) q = 1 (bottom row) q = 2.
+Figure 6.20 Illustration of the performance of the adaptation of K-moment estimation for an HK process with Hurst parameter 0.9 and lognormal marginal distribution (LN(0,1); same as in Figure 6.7, left): (left column) noncentral moments; (right column) central moments; (middle row) q = 1 (bottom row) q = 2.
 For comparison classical moments are also shown (upper row).
 The estimates are averages of 200 simulations each with n = 2000 and are almost indistinguishable from the theoretical values.
-The first-order approximation of equation (6.119) was used for the adaptation.
-For K{p2} (lower right) the true K-moments are represented by the dashed curve while the curve marked "theoretical" corresponds to the true plus bias, where bias is determined from equation (6.124).
+The first-order approximation of equation (6.125) was used for the adaptation.
+For K{p2} (lower right) the true K-moments are represented by the dashed curve while the curve marked "theoretical" corresponds to the true plus bias, where bias is determined from equation (6.130).
 The 95% prediction limits (PL) are also shown.

-While the derivation of these relationships in Appendix 6-VIII was based on the normal distribution, the final equation (6.286) can be used as an approximation regardless of the distribution.
-Figure 6.17 provides an empirical confirmation that the approximation is satisfactory.
+While the derivation of these relationships in Appendix 6-VIII was based on the normal distribution, the final equation (6.292) can be used as an approximation regardless of the distribution.
+Figure 6.20 provides an empirical confirmation that the approximation is satisfactory.

-The simulations depicted in Figure 6.17 are for the lognormal distribution with shape parameter $\varsigma = 1$, which differs substantially from the normal, and a high Hurst parameter, H = 0.9.
-Interestingly, what would be assigned as K-moment for p = 2000, without taking into account the effect of dependence, actually corresponds to the true K-moment of $p' \approx 500$ -and as we will see in section 6.19 this has dramatic consequences in the assignment of return periods to events.
-Another important observation from comparing Figure 6.17 with Figure 6.4 (left), which are for the same marginal distribution, is the dramatic broadening of the prediction intervals.
+The simulations depicted in Figure 6.20 are for the lognormal distribution with shape parameter $\varsigma=1$, which differs substantially from the normal, and a high Hurst parameter, H=0.9.
+Interestingly, what would be assigned as K-moment for p=2000, without taking into account the effect of dependence, actually corresponds to the true K-moment of $p'\approx 500$ -and as we will see in section 6.19 this has dramatic consequences for the assignment of return periods to events.
+Another important observation made by comparing Figure 6.20 with Figure 6.7 (left), which are for the same marginal distribution, is the dramatic broadening of the prediction intervals.
 This illustrates how dependence amplifies uncertainty.

-Digression 6.J: Does periodicity affect estimation of K-moments?
+Digression 6.L: Does periodicity affect estimation of K-moments?

-Hydroclimatic processes are influenced by regular seasonal or diurnal changes, or else periodicities.
+Hydroclimatic processes are influenced by regular seasonal or diurnal changes, or, in other words, by periodicities.
 Often, in their stochastic treatment we use cyclostationary models, whose statistical properties are deterministic periodic functions of time.
 In other cases, we are interested in the overall behaviour of a process.
-For example, when studying rainfall extremes, often we are interested only in the magnitude of the extremes, rather than in the season in which an extreme has occurred.
+For example, when studying rainfall extremes, we are often only interested in the magnitude of the extremes, rather than in the season when an extreme has occurred.
 In such cases we can model a natural process as a stationary stochastic process, treating the periodicity indirectly through a periodic autocovariance function (Koutsoyiannis, 2017).